LuddaLudwig/UPLforOAR/README.md

 NESHAP for Coal- and Oil-fired Electric Utility Steam Generating Units.
 This data set contains a lot of test report information, but only columns for `emissions` and `sources` are needed for the MACT floor UPL analysis.
-The `emissions` and `sources` need to be named such explicitly.
+The `emissions` and `sources` need to be referred to by their variable name or column position in the data set.
 The emissions should all be in consistent units, and the sources should be unique at the unit-level (e.g. a single boiler), not including sub-categories.

 ``` r
 library(UPLforOAR)